In This Hub:

 When we talk about this in seminars, despite the offer to leave safely (remember trust?) inevitably someone pops up with the question "What if he follows you?"
 Usually by someone who is the sort who would refuse to leave for this very reason.
 Stop and think about that, he could have avoided violence by leaving, but his fear of violence following made him stay, thereby guaranteeing violence to happen!

 Are there such things as individuals who will follow you?
-Yes, but the simple fact is those are more predatory to being with and they never meant to let you go in the first place.
+Yes, but the simple fact is those are more predatory to begin with and they never meant to let you go in the first place.
+But, in comparison to the number of people who provoke the attack by trying to salvage their pride with a parting shot, these are much rarer than you might think.

 Alphas Allow Others Their Place